This delicious Beef Curry and Rice features wonderful warm spices like ginger, cinnamon, clove and bay.

 Beef – stewing beef is just fine for this beef curry.
 Alternately, you could cut a whole steak into cubes.

 Coconut Milk – if you don’t have coconut milk on hand, you can substitute milk.

 Major Grey Chutney – this chutney is easily available these days, in with the Indian sauces.

 Mild Curry Powder – I prefer to use mild curry powder, but you can use any curry powder you have or prefer.

-I love this on the weekend, when I can start it in the early afternoon and then let it cook away on the stove-top until dinner.
-Then there’s just the rice and a veg to make later on.
-I love brown Basmati rice with this curry.
-I think you could very easily make in a slow-cooker as well.
+I think you could very easily make this curry in a slow-cooker as well.
 I’d just brown the meat separately, then throw it into the cooker with the sauce ingredients and let cook away.
 Take the lid off and simmer for a bit at the end, if needed to thicken the sauce a bit.

 - 2 large onions, sliced

 - 6 whole cloves, can use ground cloves - about 1/4 tsp.

 - 2 cinnamon sticks, or 1 tsp. ground cinnamon